 To help you determine what level you should self-assess, please refer to the guide for definitions and examples of the type of duties and responsibilities that fall under that subfactor.
 Note that in order to be assessed at a level, you must meet the full definition, or you will fall into a lower category.

 When providing examples:

-- assume the committee has no clue how to do your job; while many jobs are similar, there are often differences that can have a big impact on where your position is rated
+- assume the committee has no clue how to do your job; while many jobs are similar, there are often small differences that can have a big impact on where your position is rated

 - tell a story, but don’t write a novel; be descriptive

 - try to avoid parroting the language used in the guide and the JEQ itself; tell the committee what you do in your own words

 - point form is OK as long as you are providing examples and not a list of duties

 SAMPLE, Subfactor 2: Dexterity